'Beauty and the Dogs' (2018) by Kaouther Ben Hania

 As I watched "Beauty and the Dogs," I couldn't help but think that if Donald Trump had his way, all women in the United States would receive the same treatment as Mariam (Mariam Al Ferjani).
 If he saw this movie, his reaction would probably be that the cops were too nice to her and that it made complete sense for them to make it difficult to report a rape because it's such a life ruiner for men who are accused.
 Can you believe we went from Barack Obama to this floundering, moronic asshat?
 I still can't.

 Initially, I was kind of worried about watching this movie.
 I knew it dealt with a rape but hadn't read anything about how that rape is actually portrayed.
-I find sexual assualt on-screen very triggering, so knowing nothing about the film or director, I was apprehensive to watch something that might depict sexual violence in a graphic way.
-If you have similiar concerns, rest assured that although a rape happens, it's kept off-screen.
+I find sexual assault on-screen very triggering, so knowing nothing about the film or director, I was apprehensive to watch something that might depict sexual violence in a graphic way.
+If you have similar concerns, rest assured that although a rape happens, it's kept off-screen.

 This is not a light movie.
 After I finished watching it, I was up until 2AM with a restless unease.
 I 100% recommend watching, but not unless you're in the right headspace.